eubr-bigsea/waze-jams/version3_compss/README.md

 To generate the configuration file, one must provide a dataset as input.
 To avoid passing 3D grids, which may difficult to format correctly, this training set must consist of a Nx(M^2) matrix, where N is the number of observations per cell (remember: each observation corresponds to a moment in time).
 Therefore, each collum corresponds to a spatial grid cell and the values on each collum are observations associated with the corresponding cell.
 Collums are also expected to be ordered such that row-wise.
 On the other hand, the first M collumns are associated with the first row of the MxM spatial grid, the next M collumns are associated with the second row, an so on.

 The model output will return two items for each cell, forecasts and hypers.
 The first item contains a Tx2 matrix with predictive mean and variance, where T is the number of time intervals required for testing.
-Predictions are in the interval [-1,+1], where predictions closer to -1 indicate greater probability of being associated with label -1 and predictions closer to +1 indicate the opposite scenario.
-These predictions can be turned into probabilities by turning them into the interval [0,1] (by summing 1 and then diving them by 2).
-The second consists of a vector with learned hyperparameters.
+Predictions are in the interval [0,1].
+The second file, hypers's file, consists of a vector with learned hyperparameters.

 DEMO
 ----